pedrolopezbiedma/React_Reading_Books/README.md

 - Advanced comunication between components.
 - Advanced handling of forms.
+- Context.
+- Initial glance at hooks.
+- Data persistance.

 ## Application

 Application has an input to type the name of a book.
 Once you hit enter / click Save, a new tile will be displayed with the book title and a random image.
 You can remove & edit the already existing tiles.
+To persist the information, json-server package is being used.

 ![Screenshot](src/utils/Reading_Books.png)